-Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at

 Majority decision is carried through and recorded as part of the minutes.
 There were no dissenting members' views required to be captured in the minutes.